p-jbarbosa/svg-component/README.md

 The strategy implemented followed this steps:

-1. publish the whole SVG content into a DOM element, using the <object>;
+1. publish the whole SVG content into a DOM element, using the HTML object tag;
-1. after SVG content has been loaded into the DOM, for each record on the datasource result set:
+1. after SVG content has been loaded into the DOM, for each record available on the datasource result set:
-  1. finds the SVG element that as to be changed, through is own "id" attribute;
+    1. finds the SVG element that has to be changed, through is own "id" attribute;
     1. inserts/changes the attribute/text directly on the available SVG element

 To implement this strategy two rules have to be observed:

 * all SVG content must be loaded into the DOM before we start to apply the intended changes;
-* SVG files must be located in the same domain
+* SVG files must be located in the same domain.
-  * you can to keep files on ../pentaho/server/pentaho-server/tomcat/webapps/pentaho-style/[images], and access them, via url component property, like /pentaho-style/<image_name>.svg
-  * or directly on PUC folders.

 ## Component Parameters

-To get the correct behaviour this component expects to have information from:
+This component expects information from the following parameters:

 * URL - the URL to the SVG;
 * Datasource - this will specify the datasource from where the component will get information;